ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 But it's still possible to circumvent this.
 An attacker can add a bunch of no-ops to force the PC to go through a large address space.
 As long as the exploit code is in there somewhere, it'll eventually hit.
 It's called the "nop sled".

 **Stack Corruption Detection**
-A way to detect bugger overruns.
+A way to detect buffer overruns.
 GCC can incorporate a *stack protector*.
 Idea is to store a canary value (also called guard value) in the stack frame between any local buffer and the rest of the stack state.
 Its value is random so there's no easy way to determine what it is.

 Before the register state and returning from the function, the program checks if the canary has been altered and if it has it aborts with an error.